ChalinduKodikara/turbo-car-game/README.md

 3. Click drop down near `Open` button
 4. Click `Add project from disk`
 5. Then navigate to place where you cloned the repo
-6. Click and open the project foder "Mora dARts" (not Mora-dARTs folder)
+6. Click and open the project foder "Mora dARts" (not turbo folder)
 7. You will only see the changes once you go to `Assets` section in Unity and click `Scenes` folder. -->

 <!-- ## Build the App